Updated: November 14, 2021

 8. Using the wrong products in your hair

-This usually happens when we don’t know our hair porosity, or don’t understand which products are actually moisturizing for our hair.
+This usually happens when we don’t know our hair porosity or understand which products are actually moisturizing for our hair.

-At some point, I just used to use any old hair creme on my hair not understanding the difference between products that are for moisture and products that are for curl definition.
+At some point, I just used to use any old hair creme on my hair, not understanding the difference between products for moisture and products for curl definition.

 Pay attention to your products.
 Don’t be like me using a styling product with hold as the “L” step of my LCO method.

 9. Using the wrong techniques